 How to Fix Exchange Dirty Shutdown State?
-Simple Solution
+Know the Right Way

 There are some scenarios due to which the database goes into dirty shutdown such as: